hex0punk/wally/README.md

 ## Contributing

 Feel free to open issues and send PRs.
+Please.